leamas/spotify-make/README.md

   - Temporary installs used in a packaging context.

 ## News
 #### 2014-05-20:
+            Preliminary support for 0.9.10 available in the devel branch.
+            Note that this only builds 0.9.10 for x86_64 hosts, the i386 code is stll at 0.9.4 - this depends on upstream which havn't built a i386 version at this point.
+Testing and bugs appreciated!

+#### 2014-05-20:
             New upstream version 0.9.10 available.
-As usuas, this means that spotify-make does not work until we have updated it for the new version.
+As usual, this means that spotify-make does not work until we have updated it for the new version.
 Stay tuned.